 - Inability to control the facial muscles

-The condition in many cases resolves quickly with physiotherapy, especially for those with partial paralysis.
+The condition in many cases resolves quickly with therapy, especially for those with partial paralysis.

-Research has shown that physiotherapy can improve the impairments associated with Bell’s palsy.
+Research has shown that physiotherapy and rehabilitation therapy can improve the impairments associated with Bell’s palsy.

 At heal360 Physioclinic, our therapists can help to improve facial muscles symmetry, sense of well being, confidence, eyes closure and improved facial movements.